P. C. Richard & Son: Thanksgiving

 The New York Times wrote that "the chain's commercials emphasize people over products" and added that "some of their ads strike an earnest tone that evokes Norman Rockwell's America" and quoted a customer view about "what makes P.C.
 Richard tick."
 Part of this approach, according to what The New York Daily News printed, is being "a store that values employees enough to let them spend Thanksgiving with their families."
 New York Newsday wrote about being "closed on Thanksgiving and opening at 4 a.m. on Black Friday."

 Social networking supports being closed on Thanksgiving, said a 2014 New York Post opinion item.

+Jingle

+P.C.
+Richard & Son is known for its trademark 5-note whistle jingle created by Soundsmith worker Leer Leary.
+At home games of three baseball teams: the New York Yankees, their Double-A affiliate, the Somerset Patriots, and an independent team, the Long Island Ducks, the jingle plays after a pitcher strikes out an opposing batter.